What Do CC and BCC Mean in Email?

 When Should You Use BCC?

 You should use BCC when You want to send multiple copies of your email to contacts that don’t necessarily know each other or who wouldn’t want their email addresses shared.
-BCC is often used when sending out newsletters, brand updates or offers, or marketing emails.
+BCC is often used when sending out online newsletters, brand updates offers, or marketing emails.

 • Mass Emails — These can include marketing emails, brand updates, sales emails or any other type of message that is sent to multiple recipients who share no association with each other.